 In simulations I performed the difference in p-values was about 50% of nominal: a 0.05 p-value for absolute difference corresponded to probability of about 0.075 of observing the relative difference corresponding to the observed absolute difference.
 Therefore, if you are using p-values calculated for absolute difference when making an inference about percentage difference, you are likely reporting error rates which are about 50% of the actual, thus significantly overstating the statistical significance of your results and underestimating the uncertainty attached to them.

-With this p-value calculator you can avoid this mistake by simply indicating the inference you want to make.
+In short - switching from absolute to relative difference requires a different statistical hypothesis test.
+With this calculator you can avoid the mistake of using the wrong test simply by indicating the inference you want to make.

 Fisher R.A.
 (1935) – "The Design of Experiments", Edinburgh: Oliver & Boyd